wireless-power-laboratory/magnetic-resonance/README.md

 ![8601-007](/img/8601-007.jpg)

 Where the input for the `1st LO` will come as an output from the hp8553L RF Section plug-in for the hp141S Spectrum Analyzer.
+As the hp8601A OPT007 that has this particular feature is nearly impossible to find, I made the appropriate modifications according to the Service Manual.
+To note, the schematic shows a RF amplifier but I opted to test if the modification would work without as the amplifier is a passive type meaning it would only engage if following too low a power value (drift from the set power) adn not directly affecting the signal if it were to not be included.
+I tend to do this with Hewlett-Packard test equipment as, from experience, they are over-built rather than under-built.
+Draft testing showed the amplifier not required at the 8553L and there is enough signal strength to traverse a 3m cable between the hp8601A and the hp141S/8552A/8553L set perpendicular to one another.

 ![8553L](/img/8553-lo.jpg)